-What is the best strain for making extracts?
+What is the best strain for making extracts? — Robert M.

-A: Generally, the strains most suitable for making extracts contain a high ratio of cannabinoids/terpenes/flavonoids to plant material.
+Generally, the strains most suitable for making extracts contain a high ratio of cannabinoids/terpenes/flavonoids to plant material.

 In other words, cannabis strains that are the best for extraction may or may not produce what would be considered “marketable” flowers.
 As with produce in a grocery store, the cannabis plants favored for flower production are those that not only produce potent flowers, but also produce symmetric, dense, and aesthetically pleasing flowers.
 Although some of these “flower production” strains can also be used to make high-quality extracts, they tend to be favored by growers for weight and marketability rather than their use for extraction.
 As extracts continue growing in popularity, an increasing number of gardeners are growing strains with a high ratio of the sought-after cannabinoids/terpenes/flavonoids to plant material.
 These strains may even produce spindly or wispy flowers, but the high ratio of cannabinoids/terpenes/flavonoids makes them ideal for increased efficiency in the extraction process.

 Some of the most popular strains for hash and extracts include Gorilla Glue, Critical +, Hash Plant, Blue Cheese, Remo Chemo, and Strawberry Amnesia.
 Truth be told, there is an abundance of great strains that can produce high-quality extracts.
 It all comes down to what attributes you wish the extract to contain.

 The biggest factors making up a cannabis extract’s profile are cannabinoids, terpenes, and flavonoids.
 The cannabinoids are the main components that react with receptors in the nervous system, resulting in various effects.
 The cannabinoids targeted by extraction techniques include THC, CBD, CBC, CBL, CBN, and more.